World Championship of Solar/Electric Boating

 4.7 Waiver for Skippers – All participants that will be on the water in a boat must be APBA members.
 Registration can be done at www.apba.com prior to the event (bring your APBA membership number with you) or can be done at the Event.
 The cost is $25.

 5.2 Team Member Eligibility – Anyone who has attended the participating educational institution as a full time student in one of the past two semesters or two of the past four quarters, or part time for the past year, is eligible to serve as a team member.

 5.4 Entry Forms and Fees – An entry form and fee of $600 ($800 if after the January 17, 2017, early registration deadline) payable to “SOLAR SPLASH” must be submitted for each craft.
 Each participating institution will be limited to two entries.
 Each entry must be in the name of the School and signed by a Dean or Principal.

 Entries by a club or individuals not formally affiliated with the school will not be accepted.
 Entries must be sent to:

 Lexington, SC 29072

 Voice: (803) 920-9231

-6.1 Site – The site for SOLAR SPLASH 2017 is Eastwood Park in Dayton, Ohio.
+6.1 Site – The site for SOLAR SPLASH 2017 is the Clark County Fairgrounds in Springfield, Ohio.
 Site pictures can be seen on www.solarsplash.com.